0xmons/0xmons-blog/contents/cthulhu.md

 ![new register menu](https://i.imgur.com/xrRQrK7.png)

 There is a dropdown that lets you select between Static and Animated.
-This refers to the 0xmon image.
+This refers to the 0xmon image, whether it's the non-moving one or the animated one.
 In both cases, the name, epithets, and lore will also be encoded into the payload.
-Even though the 400,000-2,000,000 gas estimate is "more reasonable" to encode a 0xmon, I've also added the option to encode just the static image which should be around 10 times less expensive, i.e. around 40,000 to 200,000 gas to encode.
+Even though the 400,000-2,000,000 gas estimate is "more reasonable" to encode an animated 0xmon, I've also added the option to encode just the static image which should be around 10 times less expensive, i.e. around 40,000 to 200,000 gas to encode.

 If this is your first time, and you want the front-end to handle everything, simply select if you wish to encode the static or animated image, and hit the Upload button.
 As the picture above describes, there will be three transactions you have to accept in order to make things work.
 The first encodes the image in the input field.
 The second approves the registry contract to spend XMON for the register fee, and the third actually adds the transaction hash to the contract's mapping.